Table of Contents

 You could do far worse for $200 than this great looking guitar with a nice bright tone and strong mid range.

-Taylor is also a very well respected name in acoustic guitars.
-They haven’t been around as long as Martin guitars, but they have a reputation for innovative designs.
+Taylor is also a very well respected name.
+They haven’t been around as long as Martin, but they have a reputation for innovative designs.

 One of their most successful innovations is the Baby Taylor.

 The Baby Taylor is another ¾ size dreadnought.
 Like the Martin LX1, it’s perfect for younger players and those with smaller hands.

 It’s in the same price range as the LX1 (under $350), and while it’s good quality, it’s not as good as higher end Taylors.

 That’s also true of the Martin LX1 though.

 It’s difficult to provide a high quality instrument at the lower price point.
 Don’t get me wrong, the Baby Taylor is a great ¾ Dreadnought.

 It’s got a solid Mahogany top, and laminate Sapele back sides.
 It’s also got a Tusq nut and saddle for great tone in such a tiny package.
 A gig bag is generally included also, since it’s a non-standard size.